Robert J. Nixon

 Together, the McClure-Nixon firm (1969-1976) with offices in the IBM Building in downtown Seattle, focused mainly on public and educational projects.
 Known work includes the student housing complex at WSU; Buchanan Hall at WWU; the creative arts center for EWU in Ellensburg; Central WA State College Student Union Building in Ellensburg (1968); Mercer Hall (1970) and Plant services building at UW and the Union Street substation for Seattle City Light (1973).
 Work for the U.S. Navy included the Trident Submarine Base Administration Complex at Bangor, and officers’ housing at Naval Air Station Whidbey Island.

-His projects while at TRA include the Medium Security Prison in Monroe (1981) and the Clallam Bay Prison.
-Their design for the medium-security corrections center for the Monroe Reformatory was chosen for 1981 juried exposition of Architecture for Justice Facilities.
-Work in planning and design for an international airport in Doha, Qatar and later for the Royal Iranian Air Force kept Nixon busy traveling to the Middle East.
+His projects while at TRA include serving as the led for the Medium Security Prison in Monroe (1981) and the Clallam Bay Prison.
+The design for the medium-security corrections center for the Monroe facility was chosen for a juried exposition of Architecture for Justice Facilities in 1981.
+Other projects such as helping in planning and designing for an international airport in Doha, Qatar and a facility for the Royal Iranian Air Force, kept Nixon busy traveling to the Middle East.

-In the late 1980s Nixon left TRA and formed his owned firm, called Robert Nixon Associates, Inc (RNAI).
-His office was initially in Bellevue, and later had offices on Mercer Island and in Port Angeles.
-In collaboration with his former partner, John McGough, projects during this time include the renovation and expansion of McNeil Island Prison and the Purdy Women’s Correctional Center.
-Other Olympic Peninsula projects during the 1990s and 2000s include the Port Angeles Fire Station, the Port Angeles Branch Library of North Olympic Library System, and the renovation/new construction of Jefferson Elementary School.
+In the late 1980s Nixon left TRA and decided to form his owned firm – Robert Nixon Associates, Inc (RNAI).
+His office was initially in Bellevue, and later moved to offices on Mercer Island and then Port Angeles.
+In collaboration with his former partner, John McGough, projects during this time include the renovation and expansion of McNeil Island Prison and the Purdy Women’s Correctional Center; the Port Angeles Fire Station; the Port Angeles Branch Library of North Olympic Library System; and the renovation/new construction of Jefferson Elementary School in Port Angeles.

-Nixon was very active in the Seattle AIA chapter and served as 2nd Vice President (1968), 1st Vice President (1969), and then President (1970).
-He became a Fellow in the AIA in 1975, at the time one of the youngest to be so honored.
+Nixon was active in the Seattle AIA chapter and served as 2nd Vice President (1968), 1st Vice President (1969), and then President (1970).
+He became an AIA Fellow in the AIA in 1975 (at the time one of the youngest to be so honored).

 Nixon retired in 2003 and passed away in Seattle on November 13, 2021 at the age of 91.